MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Whiscash Normal`
 `Whiscash Name`: You would be able to enter the Stormy Sea.

 Gained access to the Stormy Sea!

 Beware--you must take the HM Dive, or a team member must learn Dive as a move for the team to enter!

 ### Cutscene 118

 Gwoooooooooooh..................

 💬: ...My power... is bursting...

 💬: My infinite... power!

 Gwwwwwoooooooooooh!

 💬: My duels against Groudon left us both exhausted...
 I took to a long and deep sleep...

 💬: All the time, I waited.
 Waited for my power to recover.

 💬: And now!
 I am on the verge of regaining my power!

+`Kyogre Normal`
-Kyogre: I am Kyogre!
+`Kyogre Name`: I am Kyogre!
 The lord of the sea!

+`Kyogre Normal`
-Kyogre: Witness the destructive force of my waves!
+`Kyogre Name`: Witness the destructive force of my waves!

+`Kyogre Normal`
-Kyogre: Marvel at my awesome power!
+`Kyogre Name`: Marvel at my awesome power!

 ### Cutscene 119

+`Groudon Normal`
-Groudon: Why have you returned?!
+`Groudon Name`: Why have you returned?!
 How dare you disturb me in my sleep?!

+`Groudon Normal`
-Groudon: I let rage run wild before...
+`Groudon Name`: I let rage run wild before...
 But I won't allow that again!

+`Groudon Normal`
-Groudon: Those that disturb my sleep...
+`Groudon Name`: Those that disturb my sleep...
 Shall be crushed!

+`Groudon Normal`
-Groudon: No matter who it may be!
+`Groudon Name`: No matter who it may be!

 ### Cutscene 120

 Gyaaaaaaaaaaaah!

+`Rayquaza Normal`
-Rayquaza: So it is you who dares to trespass upon my airspace!
+`Rayquaza Name`: So it is you who dares to trespass upon my airspace!

+`Rayquaza Normal`
-Rayquaza: You scaled the Sky Tower...
+`Rayquaza Name`: You scaled the Sky Tower...

+`Rayquaza Normal`
-Rayquaza: Now, you wish to challenge me to a battle?!
+`Rayquaza Name`: Now, you wish to challenge me to a battle?!

+`Rayquaza Normal`
-Rayquaza: ............
+`Rayquaza Name`: ............
 In destroying the falling star, I sustained injuries upon my body and my pride...

+`Rayquaza Normal`
-Rayquaza: To better protect my domain, I have made myself stronger.
+`Rayquaza Name`: To better protect my domain, I have made myself stronger.

+`Rayquaza Normal`
-Rayquaza: And so that I may draw out my newly gained power...
+`Rayquaza Name`: And so that I may draw out my newly gained power...

+`Rayquaza Normal`
-Rayquaza: I am now...
+`Rayquaza Name`: I am now...
 Unleashing every bit of my might!

+`Rayquaza Normal`
-Rayquaza: My power shall overwhelm...
+`Rayquaza Name`: My power shall overwhelm...
 But you dare to stand up to it?

+`Rayquaza Normal`
-Rayquaza: I commend your courage!
+`Rayquaza Name`: I commend your courage!

 ## Chapter Post-Game 5: Nyooooom

 ### Cutscene 121

-The next morning...
+>The next morning...
-No...
+>
+>No...
 Morning, but only by time...
+>
-A time so early in the morning that everyone is still in bed...
+>A time so early in the morning that everyone is still in bed...

 * * *